QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
 DLGC's earnings growth rate is not available, hence this variable cannot be evaluated currently.

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-DLGC, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were -2.49, -28.88, -18.34, -8.75, -4.04, fails this criterion, as more than 1 dip is unacceptable to the methodology.
+DLGC, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were -28.88, -18.34, -8.75, -4.03, -3.40, passes this criterion.
+The one dip is considered acceptable, as earnings quickly rebounded after the decline.

 CURRENT PRICE LEVEL: [FAIL]